Logo of letter V with bug antennae

 5.1Words

-The words: directive defines a set of 'word-shapes' that Vocabug will choose from to create words.
-A word-shape can consist of individual graphemes, categories, segments or a mixture of both.
+The words directive defines a set of 'word-shapes' that Vocabug will choose from to create words.
+A word-shape can consist of individual graphemes, categories, units or a mixture of both.

 By default, words are selected using the Zipf distribution.
 The first word-shape will be chosen the most often, then the second word-shape the second most often and so on.
+You can change this distribution.
 Below is a very simple example that will generate words with one to three CV syllables:

-Segments are a system that provides an abbreviation of parts of a word-shape.
-Typically you would use it to define the shape of a syllable.
-Segments are defined similarly to categories, but with several important differences:
+Units are a system that provides an abbreviation of parts of a word-shape.
+Typically you use it to define the shape of a syllable.
+Units are defined similarly to categories, but with several important differences:

 For example you could write the last example like so: